xipki/xipki/assemblies/xipki-setup/src/assembly/unfiltered/package/INSTALL.md

 1. Change the password (`"CHANGEIT"`), and subject in `setup/keycerts.json` and the XiPKI components.
 2. Generate keys and certificates:
    `setup/generate-keycerts.sh`.
-3. Copy the keys and certificates to the target components:
-   `setup/provision-keycerts.sh`.

 ## Install CA Server